Printable Chinese Writing Worksheets

 The good news is that Chinese writing worksheets are not the end-all, be-all of learning Chinese.

-To be very honest, other than the pictures in this article, my children have rarely never used the Chinese writing worksheets that I created.
+Besides the pictures in this article, my children have rarely used the Chinese writing worksheets I created.

-We’ve had fun using magic water calligraphy writing cloths and painting Chinese characters.
+We’ve had fun painting Chinese characters on magic water calligraphy cloths.

-We’re huge fans of dictation and copywork as well as progress over perfection.
+We’re huge fans of dictation, copywork, and progress over perfection.

 Chinese writing worksheet generator websites

-Want to make your own Chinese worksheets?
+Want to make personalized Chinese worksheets?
 Check out these websites:

 Does anybody know about Chinese font (simplified) that has dotted lines?
 I am looking for a Chinese font (simplified) that has dotted lines, (like KG Primary Dots), so children can trace the lines.